totaljs/modules/authorization/readme.md

 	auth.onAuthorization = function(id, callback, flags) {

-        // - this is cached
+        // - this function is cached
-        // - read user information from database
+        // - here you must read user information from a database
-        // - into callback insert the user object (this object is saved to session/cache)
+        // - insert the user object into the callback (this object will be saved to session/cache) callback({ id: '1', alias: 'Peter Sirka', roles: ['admin'] });
-        // - this is the example
-        callback({ id: '1', alias: 'Peter Sirka', roles: ['admin'] });

         // if user not exist then